Damar Hamlin awake at hospital, showing “remarkable improvement”

 Since the incident, Hamlin’s Chasing M’s Foundation, initially established to support a toy drive in Hamlin’s community of McKees Rocks, Pa., has received over $7 million in donations.

+The NFL released a statement on Tuesday, saying that the Bills-Bengals game would not resume this week.
+They have since said they are weighing all options regarding the game.

 The Bills have scheduled a press conference following practice, at 4:30 p.m.
-EST. News 4 will provide updates as they become available.
-The update, as well as the hospital’s afternoon can be live-streamed at the top of this page.
+EST, which can be live-streamed at the top of this page when it begins.
+The hospital’s afternoon update can be viewed in full below.